DavidykZhao/DavidykZhao.github.io/aboutme.md

 <p class="about-text">
 <img class = "external-icon" src="/img/stats.svg" alt="image">

-4 years of statistical modeling experience.
-Proficient in experimental design, predictive modeling, structural equation modeling, mixture model methods, Bayesian inference and data visualization.
+ I have 4 years experience of statistical modeling.
+Proficient in experimental design, predictive modeling, structural equation modeling (SEM), mixture model methods, Bayesian inference and data visualization.
 See my projects in <a href = "">here</a>.
 Big fan of fast.ai and an practioner of their deep learning API for two years.
 </p>

 <p class="about-text">
 <img class = "external-icon" src="/img/bonfire.svg" alt="image">
-I am an avid backpacker and cracy about national parks. <a href = "">Here</a> you could see some of the amateur photos I took while travling.
+I am an avid backpacker and cracy about national parks. <a href = "https://davidykzhao.github.io/lens-page/">Here</a> you could see some of the amateur photos I took while travling.
 </p>

 <br>